Alaura Sharp is in her first season at the helm of the Presbyterian College women's basketball program, after being hired hired April 24, 2018.

 “I am eager to create an atmosphere and energy within the program that people in the PC community want to support and be a part of.
 I am so grateful to Athletic Director Danny Sterling and President Bob Staton for believing in me and giving me the opportunity to lead this program.
 I’m looking forward to getting to know all of the PC community.”

-Sharp graduated magna cum laude from Southwest Minnesota State University.
+Sharp graduated magna cum laude from Southwest Minnesota State University in 2006.
 She earned a bachelor's degree in physical education with a sports management concentration and minor in coaching.
 Sharp earned her AA degree from Fort Scott Community College, where she was a two-year letter-winner.

 She was named a Kansas Jayhawk Community College second team all-conference selection while averaging 14.0 points and 12.0 rebounds.
 She also earned NJCAA Academic All-American honors.
 Sharp concluded her collegiate career at Southwest Minnesota State, where she led her team in steals at 3.5 per game.